micmejia/bible-dump/NKJV/Zechariah/Zech 12.md

 ###### 1
-The [^a]burden of the word of the Lord against Israel.
+The burden of the word of the Lord against Israel.
 Thus says the Lord, who stretches out the heavens, lays the foundation of the earth, and forms the spirit of man within him:

 ###### 2
-"Behold, I will make Jerusalem a cup of [^b]drunkenness to all the surrounding peoples, when they lay siege against Judah and Jerusalem.
+"Behold, I will make Jerusalem a cup of drunkenness to all the surrounding peoples, when they lay siege against Judah and Jerusalem.

 ###### 3
 And it shall happen in that day that I will make Jerusalem a very heavy stone for all peoples; all who would heave it away will surely be cut in pieces, though all nations of the earth are gathered against it.